Buffalo Nations Luxton Museum

 The Buffalo Nations Luxton Museum (also known as the Buffalo Nations Museum) is an Indigenous history and cultural museum located in the town of Banff, Alberta.
 The museum contains artifacts, artwork, and historical information from the Blackfoot Confederacy (consisting of the Siksika, Piikani and Kainai Nations), the Īyãhé Nakoda Nations, and the Tsuut’ina Nation.
 The museum is "dedicated to the appreciation, interpretation, demonstration and display of the cultures, traditions, and values of the First Nations of North America and their trading partners".

 History

 The museum was founded by Norman Luxton, in collaboration with Eric Harvie of the Glenbow Museum in Calgary, Alberta.
 Construction for the museum began in 1950, with the museum opening to the public in June of 1953.
 The museum was originally known as the Luxton Museum of the Plains Indians, and was built to house Luxton's personal collection of native artifacts.

 After the death of Normal Luxton in 1962, the museum's ownership was transferred to the Glenbow-Alberta Institute.
 It was eventually sold in 1992 to its current owners, the Buffalo Nations Cultural Society.

+Exhibits

+The museum highlights the Northern Plains and Rocky Mountain cultures.
+Its collection includes artifacts and dioramas that depict daily life (garments and hunting equipment) as well as ceremonial life.
+The exhibition, Tuktu Prayers, included 45 works of art depicting caribou herds.